Constellation-Labs/constellation/README.md

 We intend to use **Swagger** or similar to publish comprehensive API docs.

 ## :rotating_light: Troubleshooting
-If you run into issues during the installation, best make a thread on the [community portal **Orion**](https://orion.constellationlabs.io/accounts/login/?next=/) or ask a quick question on the Constellation [discord server](http://Discordapp.com/).

 Should you discover a bug, please open a ticket using the github issue function.
 If you don't know the resolution, follow standar github reporting guidelines, stating your system, what you did and tried.

+If you run into issues during the installation and for general software support, best make a thread on the [community portal **Orion**](https://orion.constellationlabs.io/accounts/login/?next=/) or ask a quick question on the Constellation [discord server](http://Discordapp.com/).

+---

-For software support and contributions :two_hearts:, you can find links to the community outlets as well as more documentation and developer tools in the
+For more documentation and developer tools, as well a community constributions :two_hearts:, contribution guidelines and so on, you can find links to the community outlets in the
 [**resource list**](https://github.com/Constellation-Labs/awesome-constellation).